asielh1n1/zunkernel/README.md

 * zun.basedir (Absolute path to the project root)
 * zun.config (Object to storage the global configuration variables's of the framework)

-###When you create a bundle, automatically be create gobal configuration variables's of the application and you can call it from any part of it:
+###When you create a bundle, automatically be create global configuration variables's of the application and you can call it from any part of it:
 * zun.bundle_name.config (Give you access to the configuration file of your bundle, you can call it as an object)
 * zun.bundle_name.db (Object of database access and it's a Sequelize object with the file configurations of "config.json" of your bundle.
 To use, look Sequelize module's docs)
 * zun.bundle_name.render (Object SWIG configuring directly with folder view of the bundle)
 * zun.bundle_name.model.model_name (Access to the created model with sequelize.
 Are models of type sequelize.
 To use, look Sequelize module's docs, in the models topic.
 Example: zun.test.model.User.findAll())
 * zun.bundle_name.email (Object of type createTransport of the nodemailer module.
 Uses the configuration of the "config.json" file of the bundle.
 To use, look the nodemailer module configuration)

-###Framework gobal functions
+###Framework global functions
 * zun.log (message[,filename,fnCallback]) //Generate a log in the  log folder with the date and the given message
 * zun.execCommand(arrayParams) //Execute framework's command.
 Example create bundle zun.execCommand(['bundle:create','bundle_name'])
 * zun.on(event_name,fnCallback) //Allow listen some event emitted by the framework
 * zun.emit(event_name,data) //Allow emit a framework's event
-* zun.console(value[,type])//Permite mostrar por consola de comandos.
+* zun.console(value[,type])//Allows display by command console.
 The type parameter can take several values success (default), error, warning.

 ##Commands